coursier/coursier/doc/FORMER-README.md

 `https://repo1.maven.org/maven2/org/scala-lang/scala-library/2.11.8/scala-library-2.11.8.jar`
 will land in `~/.coursier/cache/v1/https/repo1.maven.org/maven2/org/scala-lang/scala-library/2.11.8/scala-library-2.11.8.jar`.

-From the SBT plugin, the default repositories are the ones provided by SBT (typically Central or JFrog, and `~/.ivy2/local`).
+From the sbt plugin, the default repositories are the ones provided by sbt (typically Central or JFrog, and `~/.ivy2/local`).
 From the CLI tools, these are Central (`https://repo1.maven.org/maven2`) and `~/.ivy2/local`.
 From the API, these are specified manually - you are encouraged to use those too.